Home

 Climate -- The Hercules Calla prefers mild temperatures.
 In warmer climates, give it afternoon shade.

-The plant tends to go dormant during the summer, and grows actively the rest of the year.
+The plant tends to go dormant or semi-dormant during the summer, and grows actively the rest of the year.
 The tubers are winter hardy to Zone 8 (20°F/-6°C) if planted deep.
 But since the plant prefers to grow throughout winter, it's best to grow it in a pot and bring it indoors before frost strikes.

 Bugs to watch for -- Spider mites (tiny "dots" under the leaves), Aphids (green ones are hard to see), snails/slugs.
 Try using insecticidal soap before using stronger remedies, since some may harm the plant.